AndreiCherniaev/bladeRF.wiki.git.git.git./Tasks.md

 - Figure out why linux has a bandwidth allocation issue after a ^c from a program
 - Get a Windows 8 machine and see why accesses fail
 - Add some hotkey support to test_repeater to allow the user to adjust RX/TX gains
 - Developing test and release cycle plans on the wiki.
-Needs to cover versioning & tagging schemes, branch usage, and tests required to pass before version release **at a minimum**
+Needs to cover versioning & tagging schemes, branch usage, and tests required to pass before version release **at a minimum**. litghost as opened and issue and provided [some initial ideas.](https://github.com/Nuand/bladeRF/issues/105)
 - Create coding style & patch/pull request guidelines document
 - Create a BUGS/Getting Help document detailing information to gather and provide when posting issues to the forum or IRC
 - Get FPGA building with Quartus 13.0sp1